Carldkennedy/hpc_workflow_recipes/README.md

 The purpose of this script is to enable transfer of directories/files to/from shared areas whilst on a worker node, within an interactive session or batch job.

-Flag files will be written `SUCCESS_${SLURM_JOB_D}` which can be used to confirm transfer was successful before continuing with any dependant jobs.
-If script is run in an interactive session then flag file will be written in format `SUCCESS_${timestamp}`.

 ### Setup

 Move file-transfers.sh to ~/bin, make executable and add to .bashrc